Multi-Objective Optimization with Desirability and Morris-Mitchell Criterion: Results and Discussion

 Comparing the results from the two studies (optimization with Morris-Mitchell criterion and without Morris-Mitchell criterion), one might conclude that the Morris-Mitchell criterion has only a minor effect on the outcome.
-For a further analysis, we consider in this section the Morris-Mitchell criterion for different numbers of added points.

-Figure~\ref{fig-mmphi-intens-plot-x-call} shows the values of the intensified Morris-Mitchell criterion, \(\Phi^*\) versus the number of added points.
+For a further analysis, we consider in this section the intensified Morris-Mitchell criterion for different numbers of added points.
+Figure~\ref{fig-mmphi-intens-plot-x-call} shows the values of the intensified Morris-Mitchell criterion, $\Phi^{\ast}$ versus the number of added points.
 We can see from this figure, that by adding ten points to the existing design, the Morris-Mitchell criterion reduced from approximatively 136 to 130, indicating an improvement in the space-filling property of the design.

-\phantomsection This reduction in the \(\Phi^*\) value motivated the usage of the Morris-Mitchell criterion as an additional objective in the optimization.
+\phantomsection This reduction in the $\Phi^{\ast}$ value motivated the usage of the intensified Morris-Mitchell criterion as an additional objective in the optimization.
 If this reduction is large, a better design is found.
 But how large can this reduction be?
 Is it a good indicator for an multi-objective optimization algorithm?
-Instead of adding several points to the existing design, we can also consider adding one point several times and compare the results.

-Now we consider updating the Morris-Mitchell criterion by adding ten times one point instead of adding all ten points at once, which can be referred to as ``single-point injection''.
-This allows us to see the effect of adding each point individually on the Morris-Mitchell criterion.
+To analyse these questions, we consider updating $\Phi^{\ast}$ by adding only one point.
+This is motivated by the fact that in practice, we usually add one point at a time in the optimization process, which will be referred to as ``single-point injection''.
 Note, not the same point is added several times, but different points, each randomly generated.
+This allows us to determine the variance of the improvement of $\Phi^{\ast}$.

-Adding a random point to the existing design reduces the Morris-Mitchell criterion by approximatively 0.64, no matter, which point is injected.
-This indicates that adding any random point improves the \(\Phi^*\) value by a similar value.
+Adding one random point to the existing compressor design reduces the $\Phi^{\ast}$ by approximatively 0.64, no matter, which point is injected.
+This indicates that adding any random point improves the $\Phi^{\ast}$ value by a similar value.
 There is nearly no variance in adding different random points, because all random points approach the maximum possible improvement in the intensified Morris-Mitchell criterion.

-The reason is that the existing points are not very well distributed in the design space, so that adding any random point improves the space-filling property of the design significantly.
+The reason is that the existing points are not very well distributed in the design space, so that adding \emph{any} random point improves the space-filling property of the design significantly.